jcxldxr816/jcxldxr816/README.md

 ## Hi there 👋
+I'm James Calder, a senior CS student at Truman State University.
+I don't have a current project, but I am preparing for Hack Midwest!

 <!--
 **jcxldxr816/jcxldxr816** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.